craser/OneBanana/README.md

 Test Functions
 --------------

-A tiny exampel of a OneBanana suite with one trivial test looks like this:
+A tiny example of a OneBanana suite with one trivial test looks like this:

     new OneBanana({ name: "Trivial Suite" }).test(
         function silly_test(asserts) {